flatironinstitute/jax-finufft/README.md

 promise!) the order of the positional arguments is reversed from the `finufft` Python package.

-The syntax for a 2-, or 3-dimensional transform is:
+The syntax for a 2-, or 3-dimensional transform (CPU or GPU) is:

 ```python
 f = nufft1((Nx, Ny), c, x, y)  # 2D